apache/incubator-kie-drools/kogito-jitexecutor/README.md

 Kogito JIT (Just In Time) Executor is an application that allow to execute a business model on the fly on a given context.
 The JIT Executor is intended to be an helpful support during **_Modeling and Development phases_**; for instance, when modeling a DMN asset, the JIT Executor can be used to support live interactions with the DMN model, while still being authored.
 The JIT Executor is **not** recommended for Deployment solution; when looking to deploy to the Cloud, we recommend to build and deploy a standard Kogito -based project containing the assets, in order to take advantage of the all features and full capabilities of the [Kogito platform](https://docs.kogito.kie.org/latest/html_single/#con-kogito-automation_kogito-docs).

-At the moment, the application supports only DMN models.
+At the moment, the application supports DMN and BPMN models.

 Once the user has compiled and packaged the application for example with: